 In December 2014, the Company received a Civil Investigative Demand issued pursuant to the U.S. False Claims Act from the U.S. Attorney's Office for South Carolina, which requested information regarding alleged remuneration and services provided by the Company to physicians who also received draw and processing/handling fees from competitor laboratories Health Diagnostic Laboratory, Inc. (HDL) and Singulex, Inc. (Singulex).
 The Company cooperated with the request.
 On April 4, 2018, the U.S. District Court for the District of South Carolina, Beaufort Division, unsealed a False Claims Act lawsuit, United States of America ex rel.
 Scarlett Lutz, et al. v.
 Laboratory Corporation of America Holdings, which alleges that the Company's financial relationships with referring physicians violate federal and state anti-kickback statutes.
 The Plaintiffs' Fourth Amended Complaint further alleges that the Company conspired with HDL and Singulex in violation of the Federal False Claims Act and the California and Illinois insurance fraud prevention acts by facilitating HDL's and Singulex's offers of illegal inducements to physicians and the referral of patients to HDL and Singulex for laboratory testing.
 The lawsuit seeks actual and treble damages and civil penalties for each alleged false claim, as well as recovery of costs, attorney's fees, and legal expenses.
 Neither the U.S. government nor any state government has intervened in the lawsuit.
-The Company filed a Motion to Dismiss seeking the dismissal of the claims asserted under the California and Illinois insurance fraud prevention statutes, the conspiracy claim, the reverse False Claims Act claim, and all claims based on the theory that the Company performed medically unnecessary testing, the claims asserted under the California and Illinois insurance fraud prevention statutes, and the reverse False Claims Act claim.
+The Company filed a Motion to Dismiss seeking the dismissal of the claims asserted under the California and Illinois insurance fraud prevention statutes, the conspiracy claim, the reverse False Claims Act claim, and all claims based on the theory that the Company performed medically unnecessary testing.
+On January 16, 2019, the Court entered an order granting in part and denying in part the Motion to Dismiss.
+The Court dismissed the Plaintiffs' claims based on the theory that the Company performed medically unnecessary testing, the claims asserted under the California and Illinois insurance fraud prevention statutes, and the reverse False Claims Act claim.
 The Court denied the Motion to Dismiss as to the conspiracy claim.
 The Company will vigorously defend the lawsuit.

 On August 3, 2016, the Company was served with a putative class action lawsuit, Daniel L. Bloomquist v.
 Covance Inc., et al., filed in the Superior Court of California, County of San Diego.
 The Complaint alleges that Covance Inc. violated the California Labor Code and California Business & Professions Code by failing to provide overtime wages, failing to provide meal and rest periods, failing to pay for all hours worked, failing to pay for all wages owed upon termination, and failing to provide accurate itemized wage statements to Clinical Research Associates and Senior Clinical Research Associates employed by Covance in California.
 The lawsuit seeks monetary damages, civil penalties, injunctive relief, and recovery of attorney's fees and costs.
-On October 13, 2016, the case was removed to the U.S. District Court for the Southern District of California remanded the case to the Superior Court.
+On October 13, 2016, the case was removed to the U.S. District Court for the Southern District of California.
+On May 3, 2017, the U.S. District Court for the Southern District of California remanded the case to the Superior Court.
 The Company will vigorously defend the lawsuit.